prnv1827/samadhan-india/README.md

 10. Industry submits completion summary + proof links -> Pending Final Admin Verification.
 11. Admin verifies completion -> Problem becomes RESOLVED.

-All request and approval changes are protected by server-side role checks.
-Realtime updates use Server-Sent Events.
-Data is stored in `data/*.json` for local/demo deployment; use PostgreSQL/Supabase for durable production persistence on Render.